MXCAKE3893/komitto/README.md

 ## Key Features

-- Analyzes staged changes (`git diff --staged`)
+- Analyzes staged changes (`git diff --staged`) and optionally compares multiple contexts.
-- Converts change details into an XML format that is easily understandable by LLMs
+- Converts change details into a structured XML/JSON format that LLMs can understand.
-- **LLM API Integration**: Directly calls APIs from providers like OpenAI, Gemini, Anthropic, and Ollama to automatically generate commit messages
+- **LLM API Integration**: Directly calls APIs from providers like OpenAI, Gemini, Anthropic, Ollama, etc., using settings defined in `komitto.toml`.
-- **Contextual Understanding**: Automatically includes recent commit logs in the prompt to consider project context and style
+- **Contextual Understanding**: Automatically includes recent commit logs in the prompt to preserve project context and style.
-- Combines with system prompts specifically designed for commit message generation
+- Combines with system prompts specifically designed for commit message generation; templates can be overridden per‑context, per‑template, or per‑model.
-- Copies the final generated prompt to the clipboard
+- Copies the final generated prompt (or raw LLM output) to the clipboard.
-- Provides functionality to attach additional context about the changes via command-line arguments
+- Provides functionality to attach additional context about the changes via command-line arguments.
-- **Interactive Mode**: Review, edit, regenerate, or commit the generated message in an interactive session
+- **Interactive Mode** (`-i`/`--interactive`): Review, edit, regenerate, or commit the generated message in a REPL‑style loop.
-- **Editor Integration**: Edit the commit message using your preferred editor
+- **Editor Integration**: Edit the commit message using your preferred editor (VISUAL/EDITOR/GIT_EDITOR).
-- **Robust Error Handling**: Gracefully handles various error scenarios with helpful feedback
+- **Robust Error Handling**: Gracefully handles various error scenarios with helpful feedback.

 ## Installation